Echack/CSU-Senior-Project/docs/Defense-Final Documentation.md

 ---

 ## 8. Challenges Overcome
 I came across a couple challenges while creating the project.
 The first challenge was finding API's to use and learning how to properly use their data.
 After an hour or two of testing I resolved the issue by following a tutorial on how to manipulate API's and their data.
-The second was figuring out how to setup a proper way of storying user information so I could create an account feature.
+The second was figuring out how to setup a proper way of storing user information so I could create an account feature.
 I used Firebase to help me store passwords behind layers of security.
 Firebase stores user sign in information and saved weather data so that users will be able to have a personal connection to the site.

 ---